emile2013/EasyMigrateAndroidX/README.md

 Help Android Program Migrate To AndroidX

-> Android Studio `Migrate to Androidx` make lots of source file such as java content not exactly right, result project compile error.
-This repository can fast migrate to androidX,without such issue.
+> Android Studio `Migrate to Androidx` make lots of source file not exactly right, result project compile error.
+With this repository can migrate to androidX quickly,without such issue.

 ## Features
 - support java,xml,kt extension file content replace;